SEIDO-CLOUD/WebApiTemplate_branches/readme-azure2.txt

 5. Authorize using Swagger Authorize butto and paste in the encryptedToken recieved after login.
     NOTE!!: Copy and paste the encryptedToken WITHIN the quotation, i.e. WITHOUT the first and last quotation mark "

-6. Verify connections and setup with endpoint Admin/Info.
-Output should be {
-   "appEnvironment": "Production",
-   "secretSource": "Azure: Tanzanite",
-   "dataConnectionTag": "zooefc.azure",
-   "defaultDataUser": "sysadmin",
-   "migrationDataUser": "sysadmin",
-   "dataConnectionServer": 0,
-   "dataConnectionServerString": "SQLServer"
-   }
+6. As sysadmin you can now use and play with all endpoints in the pre-publish application

 Publish AppWebApi to Azure App Service
 --------------------------------------

-7. In Azure tab on VSC open App Services find you groups App Service, for example SYS6-Tanzanite-ws-6755B002D1BB
+7. In Azure tab on VSC open App Services find your groups App Service, for example SYS6-Tanzanite-ws-6755B002D1BB

 8. Right click on the App Service and select "Deploy to Web App...".
 Click deploy.